 Day 9 – 2nd March 2018

 After midnight the temperature continued to rise and went above 0c for the first time since the 26th.
-The thaw has set in, after a spell of heavy rain on Saturday afternoon most of it will have been washed away.
+The thaw has set in, after a spell of heavy rain on Saturday afternoon, most of it will have been washed away.
 It wouldn’t be very mild for the next few days and by next weekend we could have another spell of snow.
-Although most people will be looking for warmth it could be nearer the end of the month.
+Although most people will be looking for the warmth it could be nearer the end of the month.
 Easter is also coming up and it is more usual to snow then that at Christmas.

 Max temp : 1.6c | Min temp -1.8c | Max wind gust 18.3 mph (E) | Rain – 0mm | Snow falling – yes | Snow depth – 7cm

 Has Emma slain the Beast from the East?
 Welcome to the meteorological spring, on the coldest March 1st day on record.
 Nearly everywhere in the UK spent the day below 0c, and some places far below in places like Devon, west country.
 These places are normally mild but they had record amounts of snow, in some places over 50cm!
 In the next few days, all the stats will be placed in here on this extreme cold spell.